BNasss/artik-sdk/README.md

 # ARTIK-SDK
-   > This README explains how to use the node.js module for using the Artik SDK with JavaScript.
+   > This README explains how to use the node.js module for using the ARTIK SDK with JavaScript.

 ## 1. Base
    * [Time API](/doc/TIME_README.md)